-Welcome to the website for old Exeters
+Welcome to the website for all Exeter's

 Rear Admiral Paul Bennett CB OBE

-I was fortunate enough to command the Type 42 HMS EXETER in 99-00.
+I was fortunate enough to command the Type 42 HMS Exeter in 99-00.
 We deployed to the Middle East and operated hard.
 However, it is not the operations that stick in my mind, but the ship's company, who to a man and woman, were first class.

-It is for that reason, primarily, that I am delighted to be a member of the HMS EXETER Association the opportunity to stay in touch with those who served with me, but also with a lot of like-minded people from other years, united by the fond memory of their time in HMS EXETER.
+It is for that reason, primarily, that I am delighted to be a member of the HMS Exeter Association the opportunity to stay in touch with those who served with me, but also with a lot of like-minded people from other years, united by the fond memory of their time in HMS Exeter.

 There is, however, a second, equally important, reason for being a member - to remember the fallen.

-What makes the EXETER Association far more than a social club is its determination to remember three extraordinary moments in history in which HMS EXETER fought with great distinction, but in doing so we lost shipmates to enemy action.
+What makes the Exeter Association far more than a social club is its determination to remember three extraordinary moments in history in which HMS Exeter fought with great distinction, but in doing so we lost shipmates to enemy action.
 Although, sadly, very few World War 2 veterans are still alive, we share with the few and with many family and friends the stories of extraordinary bravery in the Battle of the River Plate and of those who were sunk in the Java Sea and subsequently endured over 3 years interred as POWs in Macassar.
-And then, closer to today, the ship's company of the Type 42 EXETER who was an integral part of the fight to retake the Falklands in 1982.
+And then, closer to today, the ship's company of the Type 42 Exeter who was an integral part of the fight to retake the Falklands in 1982.

-Thank you to the Association for creating the opportunities for it members to both meet and remember ship mates and family members past and present - all members of one great EXETER family.
+Thank you to the Association for creating the opportunities for it members to both meet and remember ship mates and family members past and present - all members of one great Exeter family.

 Re-bury remains of WW2 sailors, dug up by metal scavengers in Indonesia.